Playing Tabletop RPGs with Teenagers

 Make them feel like they’re heroes

 This sometimes means you have to be open to their unconventional approaches.
 Young players don’t have as much experience with in-game problem solving as veteran players do.
 Their plans might not be fully thought through, and it’s hard for them to determine the consequences of their actions within the story.
-That’s why you should help them with a forecast or predictions, of what’s going to happen, before they take action.
+That’s why you should help them with a forecast of what’s going to happen before they take action.

 Today’s teenage RPG players are the next generation for our hobby.
 If you can get them interested in roleplaying games, you’re doing the community a great service.